omarfoz/watsonEat/README.md

 ## set up Google API
 You only need the API key For google place.
-* You can get google place and api key from here https://developers.google.com/places/ios-sdk/start by creating project in google and follow the instructions
+* You can get google place api key from here https://developers.google.com/places/ios-sdk/start by creating project in google and follow the instructions
 * Place the api key on Xcode "Keys.swift"